 Double or Twin room option

-It is fairly obvious that if you chose this option then you will stay in a B&B/hotel every night.
+It is fairly obvious that if you choose this option then you will stay in a B&B/hotel every night.
 If you are with your partner then you can have a double room each night of the tour.
 If you are with a friend/relative then you would have a twin room each night of the tour.
-If you are travelling alone and chose this option then you will be roomed with other members of the group (same sex) and stay in a twin (occasionally a triple) room throughout.
+If you are travelling alone and choose this option then you will be roomed with other members of the group (same sex) and stay in a twin (occasionally a triple) room throughout.
 Usually you will have an en-suite bathroom but occasionally you have a separate bathroom.

 Single room option

 Here you are guaranteed a single room each night of the trip.
 All rooms are en-suite.